martintajur/node-mysql-activerecord/README.md

 fields    | String/Array | Required | Field name or an array of field names, possibly with directions as well direction | String       | 'asc'    | 'asc': Ascending; 'desc': Descending; 'rand'/'random'/'rand()': Random.

-This is a very flexible method, offerring a wide variety of ways you can call it.
-Variations include:
+This is a very flexible method, offerring a wide constiety of ways you can call it. constiations include:
 - Pass the field name and ommit the direction
 - Pass the field name and the direction as the first and second parameters, respectively (most common)
 - Pass an array of fields to first paramter, direction to second parameter.